-- 1. Load the ESRI Shapefile format datasets protected\areas.shp, places.shp, rivers.shp and water.shp into the map canvas and adapt its properties to suit your own convenience. - 2.
-After everything is rendered and symbolized to your liking, click the New Print Layout icon in the Project toolbar or choose Project New Print Layout.
+- 1. Load the ESRI Shapefile format datasets protected_areas.shp, places.shp, rivers.shp and water.shp into the map canvas and adapt its properties to suit your own convenience. - 2.
+After everything is rendered and symbolized to your liking, click the [□] New Print Layout icon in the toolbar or choose File ► New Print Layout.
 You will be prompted to choose a title for the new print layout. - 3.
 We want to create a map layout consisting of a header and a map of the region near Swellendam, South Africa.
 The layout should have a margin of 7.5 mm and the header should be 36mm high. - 4.
 Create a map item called main map on the canvas and go to the Layout panel.
 Scroll down to the Variables section and find the Layout part.
 Here we set some variables you can use all over the dynamic print layout.
 Go to the Layout panel and scroll down to the Variables section.
 The first variable will define the margin.
-Press the button and type in the name sw\layout\margin.
+Press the P button and type in the name sw_layout_margin.
 Set the value to 7.5.
-Press the button again and type in the name sw\layout\height\header.
-Set the value to 36. - 5.
-Now you are ready to create the position and the size of the map canvas automatically by means of the variables.
+Press the P button again and type in the name sw_layout_height_header.
+Set the value to 7.5.
+Press the "" button again and type in the name sw_layout_height_header.
+Set the value to 36.

+- 5. Now you are ready to create the position and the size of the map canvas automatically by means of the variables.
 Make sure that your map item is selected, go to the Item Properties panel, scroll down to and open the Position and Size section.
-Click the Data defined override for X and from the Variables entry, choose @sw\layout\margin. - 6.
-Click the Data defined override for Y, choose Edit... and type in the formula:
+Click the Data defined override for X and from the Variables entry, choose @sw_layout_margin. - 6.
+Click the 1 Data defined override for Y, choose Edit... and type in the formula:

-'''

 to_real(@sw_layout_margin) + to_real(@sw_layout_height_header)

-'''

 7. You can create the size of the map item by using the variables for Width and Height.
-Click the Data defined override for Width and choose Edit ... again.
+Click the ^{CE} Data defined override for Width and choose Edit ... again.
 Fill in the formula:

-''' @layout_pagewidth - @sw_layout_margin 2
+@layout_pagewidth - @sw_layout_margin 2

-Click the Data defined override for Height and choose Edit ....
-Here fill in the formula:
+Click the 1 Data defined override for Height and choose Edit Here fill in the formula:

-@layout_pageheight - @sw_layout_height_header - @sw_layout_margin 2 '''

-8. We will also create a grid containing the coordinates of the main canvas map extent.
-Go to Item Properties again and choose the Grids section.
-Insert a grid by clicking the button.
+@layout_pageheight - @sw_layout_height_header - @sw_layout_margin 2 again and choose the Grids section.
+Insert a grid by clicking the fr button.
 Click on Modify grid ... and set the Interval for X, Y and Offset according to the map scale you chose in the QGIS main canvas.
 The Grid type Cross is very well suited for our purposes.